 Adelaide SA 5001

 Adelaide SA 5000

-If the Development Assessment Commission is the authority, fees are to be paid to them and likewise for the relevant council.
+If the State Commission Assessment Panel is the authority, fees are to be paid to them and likewise for the relevant council.

 The role of the local council